Is Hiking Considered A Sport?

 There are hints and potential of competition hidden in hiking, but overall, it’s not a competitive endeavor.

-Any time hiking turns into some form of a race, it can classify as a different activity, such as trail running.
-The competitive nature is consistent in sports, and hiking just doesn’t have that factor.
+Any time hiking turns into some form of a race; it can classify as a different activity, such as trail running.

-Final Thoughts
+Final Thoughts on Hiking

 Hiking has enough factors going for it that it’s in the gray area, but it still does NOT qualify as a sport.
 It lacks too many points in its favor to join the ranks of other well-known and well-loved sports.